Apollonius of Perga: Autobiographical prefaces

 There is a gap between the first and second prefaces.
 Apollonius has sent his son, also named Apollonius, to deliver the second.
 He speaks with more confidence, suggesting that Eudemus use the book in special study groups.
-Apollonius mentions meeting Philonides of Laodicea, a geometer whom he introduced to Eudemus in Ephesus, and who became Eudemus' student.
+Apollonius mentions meeting Philonides of Laodicea, a geometer whom he introduced to Eudemus in Ephesus, and who became Eudemus's student.
 Philonides lived mainly in Syria during the 1st half of the 2nd century BC.
 Whether the meeting indicates that Apollonius now lived in Ephesus is unresolved; the intellectual community of the Mediterranean was cosmopolitan and scholars in this "golden age of mathematics" sought employment internationally, visited each other, read each other's works and made suggestions, recommended students, and communicated via some sort of postal service.
 Surviving letters are abundant.

 The preface to Book III is missing, and during the interval Eudemus died, says Apollonius in the preface to Book IV.
 Prefaces to Books IV–VII are more formal, mere summaries omitting personal information.
 All four are addressed to a mysterious Attalus, a choice made, Apollonius says, "because of your earnest desire to possess my works".
-Presumably Attalus was important to be sent Apollonius' manuscripts.
+Presumably Attalus was important to be sent Apollonius's manuscripts.
 One theory is that Attalus is Attalus II Philadelphus (220–138 BC), general and defender of Pergamon whose brother Eumenes II was king, and who became co-regent after his brother's illness in 160 BC and acceded to the throne in 158 BC.
 Both brothers were patrons of the arts, expanding the library into international magnificence.
-Attalus was a contemporary of Philonides and Apollonius' motive is consonant with Attalus' book-collecting initiative.
+Attalus was a contemporary of Philonides and Apollonius's motive is consonant with Attalus's book-collecting initiative.

 In Preface VII Apollonius describes Book VIII as "an appendix ... which I will take care to send you as speedily as possible."
 There is no record that it was ever sent, and Apollonius might have died before finishing it.
 Pappus of Alexandria, however, provided lemmas for it, so it must have been in circulation in some form.

 Writings

 Apollonius was a prolific geometer, turning out a large number of works.
 Only one survives, Conics.
 Of its eight books, only the first four persist as untranslated original texts of Apollonius.
 Books 5-7 are only preserved via an Arabic translation by Thābit ibn Qurra commissioned by the Banū Mūsā; the original Greek is lost.
 The status of Book 8 is unknown.
 A first draft existed, but whether the final draft was ever produced is not known.
 A "reconstruction" of it by Edmond Halley exists in Latin, but there is no way to know how much of it, if any, is verisimilar to Apollonius.

 Other than a single other work surviving in Arabic translation, De Rationis Sectione, The rest of Apollonius's works are fragmentary or lost.
-Many of the lost works are described or mentioned by commentators, especially Pappus of Alexandria, who provides epitomes and lemmas for many of Apollonius' lost works in book 7 of his collection.
-Based on Pappus' summaries, Edmond Halley reconstructed De Spatii Sectione.
+Many of the lost works are described or mentioned by commentators, especially Pappus of Alexandria, who provides epitomes and lemmas for many of Apollonius's lost works in book 7 of his collection.
+Based on Pappus's summaries, Edmond Halley reconstructed De Spatii Sectione.